 Glossary

-Renewable paper pulp: Pulp made of wood fibre from responsibly managed forests.
+Renewable paper pulp: Pulp made of wood fiber from responsibly managed forests.
 The pulp is used in our pads and panty liners.

 Fiber material (non-woven): A thin, textile-like material.
 The term is used in the textile industry for materials that are neither woven nor knitted, such as felt.